AdrianPayne/tryargus_plaid/README.md

 2. I have preferred to use http requests directly because **Plaid PostMan collection** has better explained and completed than **Plaid python library** documentation.

+3. For the same reason of Note 1, I have not configured any security in AWS instance (all directions allowed).
+Obviously it is only for a test case.